Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Can Prompting Fill in the Gap?

 \paragraph{MGT Detection on Improved Text} We performed human detection on 13 datasets under the same annotation setting as described in \tabref{tab:detection-acc}, with the exact same annotators.
-We observed sizable accuracy declines across all datasets in \figref{fig:acc-diff}, with average accuracy dropping to 72.5\%.
+We observed sizable accuracy declines across all datasets in \figref{fig:acc-diff}, with average accuracy dropping to 72.5\% (detailed results are in \appref{sec:fill-gap-prompts}).
 This implies that the improved machine-generated text became more similar to the human-written text, making it harder to discern and thus resulting in lower detection accuracy.

 We further analyzed the impact of the improved generations on automatic detection accuracies.
-We collected a total of 17,017 texts using the original prompts and 32,487 texts using the improved prompts (detailed statistical distribution in \tabref{tab:multilingual_prompt_dist}).
+We collected a total of 17,017 texts using the original prompts and 32,487 texts using the improved prompts (detailed statistical distribution in \appref{app:automaticdetectiondata}).
 We reproduced 26 MGT detection approaches presented in the COLING 2025 GenAI shared task~\cite{wang-etal-2025-genai} and evaluated them on the collected MGTs.
 As shown in \figref{fig:auto-acc-diff}, 19 methods exhibited lower accuracy on the newly generated texts, indicating that the texts produced using the improved prompts are more challenging to distinguish compared to those generated with the original prompts.
 This suggests that prompting strategies can help bridge some gaps between machine-generated and human-written text when explicitly designed to mimic human writing style.